niolabs/gitbook-plugin-theme-nio/README.md

 ## Blocks

-### video embed
+### Video Embed
-To embed a video, use the following block in the text of your book
+To embed a video, use the following block in the text of your book.
+The watch url will be transformed into an embed url.
+Both YouTube and Vimeo urls are supported.

 ```{% video %}https://www.youtube.com/watch?v=OkfVMPjzkhE{% endvideo %}```